ponylang/pony-tutorial/docs/types/classes.md

 # What about inheritance?

 In some object-oriented languages, a type can _inherit_ from another type, like how in Java something can __extend__ something else.
 Pony doesn't do that.
-Instead, Pony prefers _composition_ to _inheritence_.
+Instead, Pony prefers _composition_ to _inheritance_.
 In other words, instead of getting code reuse by saying something __is__ something else, you get it by saying something __has__ something else.

 On the other hand, Pony has a powerful __trait__ system (similar to Java 8 interfaces that can have default implementations) and a powerful __interface__ system (similar to Go interfaces, i.e. structurally typed).